albdrani37-hash/FalconX/README.md

 - B: Behavioral Amplification

 ### Hypothesis
+Further work is required to formalize this model and evaluate its empirical validity.
 Market dynamics may behave as flow-like systems where pressure propagates through liquidity structures rather than price alone.
 This formulation is intentionally simplified to establish a conceptual bridge between discrete market microstructure signals and continuous pressure field representations.